Beacon makes it easy for your supporters and clients to access and make changes to their details via a secure form.

 ReCAPTCHA is used to stop robots.

-Secure login links can only be used once.
+Secure login links can only be clicked once.

 For embedded forms, we've also implemented some additional restrictions: